There’s a lot of confusion over how to open a Polish bank account for non-residents these days.

-In other words, most people are flying blind when it comes to banking in Poland.
+In other words, most people are flying blind when it comes to opening an account with a bank in Poland.

-So, we’re going to cut through the clutter, dispel a few myths, and show you exactly how to open a Polish bank account for non-residents.
+So, we’re going to cut through the clutter, dispel a few myths, and show you exactly how to open an account with a bank in Poland as a non-resident.
 And you’ll be able to do it in under an hour!

-We’ll also show you the biggest advantages of Polish bank accounts and why Europeans, non-EU citizens, and even foreign companies find them attractive and useful.
+We’ll also show you the biggest advantages of having an account in Poland and why Europeans, non-EU citizens, and even foreign companies find them attractive and useful.

 If you’d like to get a head start on account opening in Poland as a non-resident then download our FREE Non-Resident Banking Starter Guide right now!

-Let’s start with an obvious question: Why is a Polish bank account for non-residents interesting in the first place?
+Let’s start with an obvious question: Why is a Poland bank account for non-residents interesting in the first place?